Out of the security deadlock: challenges and choices in the Sahel

 - What role for the EU in the region as a peace and security partner?

-Funding: FEPS, NDI, Italy’s Ministry of Foreign Affairs and International Cooperation (MAECI), Compagnia di San Paolo.
+Funding: Foundation for European Progressive Studies (FEPS), NDI, Italy’s Ministry of Foreign Affairs and International Cooperation (MAECI), Compagnia di San Paolo.